salmanfareeth/LLM-Deployment/README.md

 ├── flask_server.py        # Flask API to interact with Ollama
 ├── telegram_bot.py        # Telegram Bot to communicate with the Flask API ├── requirements.txt       # Python dependencies
-├── .gitignore             # Files/folders to ignore in Git
 └── README.md              # This documentation

 ---